Basel-byte/Connect_4_AI/README.md

 # ***Connect-4 :space_invader:***

-- This project was generated with JAVAFX to solve 8-puzzle to goal state 012345678.
+- This project was generated with JAVAFX, playing Connect-4 with "the computer" or "two players."

 ## Authors: